These days more and more people try to find products that are made with sustainable materials.

 It’s worth noting that they also come at a great price.

-Anyway, as I mentioned, to make sure that hot water doesn’t come in contact with any plastic throughout the process of brewing, you should also acquire the stainless steel filter basket – click here to see the exact Bunn funnel unit I’m referring to, on Amazon.
+Anyway, as I mentioned, to make sure that hot water doesn’t come in contact with any plastic throughout the process of brewing, you should also get the stainless steel filter basket – click here to see the exact Bunn funnel unit I’m referring to, on Amazon.

 To make the whole thing work as needed you may also need a metal tip for the funnel that fits into its hole.